 Christine Fraser is a maker who is always interested in developing new skills and making, well, pretty much anything!
 Christine’s long-held devotion to all things fibre and textile – knitting, weaving, sewing, embroidery–consumes most of the time she carves out for creative endeavors.
 Christine lives with her daughter and husband, struggling to keep the wool and fabric from taking over their small century-old house in Calgary, AB.

-Tricia Friesen Reed is an educator, writer and storyteller with international experience in teaching and community development.
+Tricia Friesen Reed Tricia Friesen Reed is an educator, writer and storyteller with international experience in teaching and community development.
 She loves to see people recognize and use their creative gifts and her own work has been published in literary journals, magazines and her blog: experimentingaswegrow.wordpress.com.
-Tricia enjoys gardening, wild-crafting, and back-country canoe trips.
-She is the founder and facilitator of Wonderscape Retreats.
+Tricia enjoys getting outside, whether on a backcountry canoe trip or simply walking down her back lane.
+She is the founder and facilitator of Wonderscape Creative Arts Inc.

 Originally from Australia, Jenny Gates wears many hats, including speaker, writer, musician and book editor, and recently collaborated in directing her first play.
 Because all Jenny’s pursuits involve stories, she has embraced storytelling as another medium for interpreting her experiences, observations and ideas about the way we live, work and play.